-6.18 #FIND: Word position of one word sequence within another
+6.18 #FIND: Word position of one word sequence within another haystack String containing words to be searched within; required.

 The #FIND function determines the word position, within a string of blank-delimited words, of one or more blank-delimited words.
 It requires an input string to search within and an input sequence of words to search for.